Contents | About | Contact

 Therefore the exact speed chosen makes a great deal of difference, as the needed power increases with about the third power of the speed.
 The use of human power, at least for emergency use in the case of electrical failures, remains a possibility.
 The mechanical or electrical power needed is higher than the propulsive power as the efficiencies of the chain drive, the motor and electrical system need to be subsequently considered.

-For the location in Thun with its strong summer flow, a reaction ferry< utilising the water current for propulsion would be ideal, but this would require a wire rope with masts high above the shipping, or a floating rope often impeding the shipping.
+For the strong summer flow at the location in Thun, a reaction ferry utilising the water current for propulsion would be ideal technically, but this would require a wire rope with masts high above the shipping, or a floating rope often impeding the shipping.
 Both would never get permission at this both busy and picturesque listed area.
-Reaction ferries with submerged cables would be theoretically possible, but I know of none except a couple of small hand-operated chain ferries on the river Oste (shown in the previous article), where the lengthwise location of holding the chain gives the ferry a suitable angle of incidence to the current.
+Reaction ferries with submerged cables would be theoretically possible and are discussed in part two, but do not yet exist.
 Other ideas considered but rejected involved temporarily retractable bridges, underwater rails and conventional motor ferries.
 (An existing motor ferry already operates, but only a few hours per week.)

 Reducing drag and friction